Jolin Tsai: 2018–present: Ugly Beauty and Pleasure

+On July 25, 2025, Tsai released her fifteenth studio album, Pleasure.
+The album was produced by Tsai herself, Starr Chen, Richard Craker, Nick Lee, Ross Golan, Ojivolta, Jenna Andrews, and Stephen Eric Kirk.
+The album became the highest-selling album by a female artist in Taiwan for 2025.
+As of December 2025, the album's digital sales in China exceeded 220,000 copies, earning it the fifth-highest digital album sales in China for 2025 and the highest digital album sales among C-pop female artists.
+The album received the most nominations at the 37th Golden Melody Awards, totaling nine nominations, ultimately winning Album of the Year and Best Vocal Recording Album, while Tsai won Best Mandarin Female Singer.
+On October 31, 2025, Tsai announced that she would kick off her sixth concert tour, the Pleasure World Tour, at the Taipei Dome on December 30, 2025.
+On February 25, 2026, Tsai released "Prague Square (Jolin Version)", which serves as the theme song in commemoration of the inauguration of Starlux Airlines' Taipei–Prague route.
+On March 27, 2026, Filipino boy group SB19 released their album Wakas at Simula, featuring the song "Emoji" in collaboration with Tsai.

 Artistry

 Influences

 Tsai has revealed that the opening yoga act of her J1 World Tour (2004–2006) was inspired by Madonna's opening act during her Re-Invention World Tour (2004).
 Additionally, in the music video for her song "Honey Trap" (2010), she incorporated the vogue dance popularized by Madonna.

 Tsai has cited Madonna, Whitney Houston, Mariah Carey, and Destiny's Child as major influences on her music career.
 In 1998, she won the singing competition held by MTV Mandarin, where she performed songs by Houston and Carey.
 She recalled that during her school years, she often listened to Western popular music—especially Houston—and would even record herself imitating her singing.
 She also mentioned that she deeply admired Destiny's Child for their ability to sing and dance simultaneously, considering them one of her role models.

 Tsai has expressed her aspiration to become a stage performer akin to Madonna.
 She noted that Madonna has been a trendsetter in music, fashion, and performance, and although controversial at times, her work is now seen as pioneering and innovative.
 Her choreographer, Bruce Chang, once shared that Tsai closely studied Madonna's stage movements and worked hard to recreate similar effects in her own performances.
 Inspired by Madonna, Tsai believes that popular music should continuously embrace fresh sounds and elements to challenge conventional ideas and drive stylistic evolution in the music industry.
 In addition, Tsai has cited other artists who have influenced her, including Kylie Minogue, Britney Spears, Janet Jackson, and Lady Gaga.